ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/prometheus.md

+---
-# Monitoring with Prometheus and Grafana
+title: Monitoring with Prometheus and Grafana
+---

 Prometheus is an open-source monitoring and alerting system.
 When used along with Grafana, you can create a dynamic dashboard for monitoring